Luis Sáenz Peña

-Luis Sáenz Peña Dávila (2 April 1822 – 4 December 1907) was a lawyer and President of Argentina.
+Luis Sáenz-Peña (2 April 1822 – 4 December 1907) was a lawyer and President of Argentina.
 He was the father of president Roque Sáenz Peña.

 Biography

-Luis Saenz Peña was born on 2 April 1822 to Roque Julián Sáenz Peña and María Luisa Dávila.
+Luis Saenz-Peña was born on 2 April 1822 to Roque Julián Sáenz-Peña and María Luisa Dávila.

-He graduated in law from the University of Buenos Aires, and participated in the constitutional assembly of 1860.
+He graduated in law from the University of Buenos Aires and participated in the constitutional assembly of 1860.
 He was a number of times a national deputy and senator.
 In 1882, he occupied a seat on the Supreme Court of the Province of Buenos Aires.
 Later he was employed as president of the Provincial Bank, director of the Academy of Jurisprudence, and had a seat in the General Council of Education.